YRF Spy Universe: War 2 (2025)

 Kabir Dhaliwal, a former RAW agent, who, after going rogue, becomes a major threat to national security, and a special units officer, Vikram Chelapathi, is assigned to neutralize him.

 War 2 is the sixth installment of the shared universe and sequel to War.
-The film stars Hrithik Roshan, who reprises his role, with N. T. Rama Rao Jr, Kiara Advani and Anil Kapoor.
+The film stars Hrithik Roshan, who reprises his role, with N. T. Rama Rao Jr, Kiara Advani and Anil Kapoor with Bobby Deol in a cameo appearance.
 Principal photography commenced in October 2023.
 The film was directed by Ayan Mukerji, replacing Siddharth Anand.
 Made on a budget of ₹400 crore, it is the most expensive film in the universe.
 It was theatrically released worldwide on 14 August 2025.

 Alpha (2026)

+Sita, a highly trained assassin raised in isolation as a super-soldier by rogue commander Fateh Singh Lakhawat, she discovers the dark truth about her family and her stolen childhood.
+She teams up with her long lost sister Durga to take down her creator and his illicit military program.

 The seventh installment of the shared universe and first female-led film in the universe was announced in July 2024, titled Alpha.
-Directed by Shiv Rawail, the film stars Alia Bhatt, Sharvari, Bobby Deol and Anil Kapoor.
+Directed by Shiv Rawail, the film stars Alia Bhatt, Sharvari, Bobby Deol and Anil Kapoor, with Hrithik Roshan reprising his role as Kabir in a cameo appearance.
 Principal photography commenced in July 2024.
-Initially scheduled to release on 25 December 2025, Alpha will now release on 17 April 2026.
+It was initially scheduled for release on 25 December 2025 but was postponed to 17 April 2026 for post-production work.
+Alpha was postponed again due to the Salman Khan-starrer Maatrubhumi: May War Rest in Peace taking its second release date, though the latter would also be deferred from that release date due to production delays.
+The film was theatrically released on 3 July 2026.